NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD02185`` -- IPAR 3:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD02186`` -- IRANIAN HEAVY (1999):

     W009: Distillation fraction recovered is missing or invalid

-``AD02187`` -- IRANIAN LIGHT (1999):

-    W009: Distillation fraction recovered is missing or invalid

 ``AD02189`` -- ISTHMUS (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02192`` -- JATIBARANG (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02193`` -- JET A/JET A-1:

     W009: Distillation fraction recovered is missing or invalid